rxhanson/Multitouch-Community/README.md

 Not all macs are the same, so the solution to this can vary.
 Here's some things to try.
 * Only run one "Gesture" app at a time (don't run alongside BTT).
 * Disable "Restart on wake" if you don't experience the issue above.
 * Restart your mac.
-The ol' Windows solution.
-Apple's eventing system is more robust on some macs than others and depends on a lot of factors like which apps are running.
-Sometimes this can just get things running smoothly again.
 * Try enabling "Avoid private framework" in the settings tab.
 The private framework is 100% necessary for Magic Mouse gestures, but trackpad gestures can function without it.
 By enabling this setting, the Magic Mouse will still use the private framework but the trackpad will not.
-The trackpad gestures are slightly more fine-tuned with the private framework, but for a lot of gestures it's not noticeable.
 For some users, avoiding the private framework is better, for some users, it's worse.